tklarryonline/tdd-and-bdd-web-development-with-django/README.md

 We can also use tables to summarize our ideas or information in a handy way.

+## Following this tutorial

+We recommend that you use Mac OS X or Linux to follow this tutorial.
+Windows makes it hard to install and start any Python projects.
+Thus, please consider carefully before choosing to use Windows for development.

 ## About and contributing

 This tutorial is being actively maintained by [Luan Nguyen](https://github.com/tklarryonline).
 Should you find any mistakes or want to contribute your ideas, please submit an Issue or Pull Request to [this repository](https://github.com/tklarryonline/tdd-and-bdd-web-development-with-django).